 Prices may go up 10% within a year, or fall 20% in a few months.

 Here are some of the most common investment risks:

-- Interest Rate Risk: A change in the interest rate will directly affect the value of your investment if you have taken loan money to invest.
-Plus, debt related investments can also be affected.
+- Interest Rate Risk: If you have taken a loan to invest, a change in the interest rate will directly affect the value of your investment.
+Debt related investment can also be affected.
 Think of bonds, if the interest rate increases, the market value of bonds will drop.

 - Equity Risk: This applies when you have invested in shares.
-The market value of shares is highly variable and a drop in the market value will result in a loss.
+The market value of shares is highly volatile and a drop in the market value will result in a loss.

-- Currency Risk: If you have invested in the foreign stock market or own other foreign investments, there is a risk of losing money because of fluctuations in the exchange rate.
-For example, if the value of US dollar drops relative to Australian dollars, your US stocks will be worthless in Australian dollars.
+- Currency Risk: If you have invested in a foreign stock market or you own other foreign investments, there is a risk of losing money because of fluctuations in the exchange rate.
+For example, if the value of the US dollar drops relative to the Australian dollars, your US stocks will be worth less in Australian dollars.